velocityvz/Bloxstrap/README.md

 A: It was planned from the beginning, but was canceled for safety reasons

 #### Q: "Roblox logs folder not found"
-A: That's mean no notification appear
+A: That means no notification appeared.